 Bare Burger (153 8th Ave)

 Home of the best gourmet burgers in the city.
-They use all-natural and organic ingredients, and the number of toppings you can put on the burger is amazing.
-Not only do they serve great burgers but they have really good organic and healthy salads, sides, and sandwiches.
+They use all-natural and organic ingredients, and the number of toppings you can put on the burger is fantastic.
+Not only do they serve great burgers but they have delicious natural and healthy salads, sides, and sandwiches.
 You can get beef, chicken, bison, ostrich, elk, or a veggie burger.
 My favorite is the country bacon, because what’s a burger without bacon?

 Shake Shack (Madison Ave & E.23rd St)